 Students pursuing the Eco-E focus may substitute an Eco-E Project for a Master's Project, working in team to develop a business model for a new product or service that addresses an environmental issue.

 Proposals for Group Projects are submitted by various agencies and companies having a local, statewide, nationwide, or even international presence.
 A selection committee comprising Bren students, faculty, and staff chooses the projects that best reflect current problems in environmental policy or management, for which effective solutions require rigorous scientific investigation and analysis within a policy or management context.

-Each Group Project has four to five students and a faculty advisor.
+Each Group Project has three to six students and a faculty advisor.
 Students in each group work with their faculty advisor, the projects stakeholders, and other professionals to tackle the environmental problem.
 Groups must then defend their project, submit a final report and policy brief, prepare a poster, and complete a final public presentation.
-(Please see the Group Project Guidelines posted here for detailed information).
+(Please see the Group Project Guidelines for detailed information).

 The Group Project experience provides Bren MESM students with real-world training unequaled at any comparable school, and unparalleled preparation as leaders capable of solving the complex environmental problems of the 21st century.
 For many graduates, the Group Project experience is a key factor in being selected for their current jobs.

 The Bren Communication Center supports students in developing their skills in a range of academic and professional communication tasks.
 Communications Center staff can help students generate ideas, organize information, visualize data, revise drafts, and polish documents in a supportive one-on-one environment.
 The center also offers workshops to support students in enhancing the clarity of their writing.